 My life has changed so much cause of them.
 I have things I never dreamt of and am so happy cause of the charity.

 The work you do [at Naz and Matt Foundation] is really important.
 Other organisations will give us tea and biscuits.
 But you really take the time to listen to and understand our stories.
-The work you do is quite literally saving the lives for some of us.“J”, gay Muslim male who we supported and helped to obtain ‘indefinite leave to remain’ asylum status.
-“J” had received credible death threats, facing violence and abuse if forced to return to his country of birth Pakistan.
+The work you do is quite literally saving the lives for some of us.“J”, gay Muslim male who we supported, who later obtained ‘indefinite leave to remain’ asylum status.
+“J” had received evidenced backed death threats, and faced violence and abuse if forced to return to his country of birth, Pakistan.

 Sharing voices from our community